nobiot/md-roam/README.md

 Md-roam is an unofficial plug-in for Org-roam.
 For more information on Org-roam, refer to [the Org-roam documentation]( https://org-roam.github.io/org-roam/manual/).

-It has installation and configuration instructions (including installation guide for Windows users, and Doom and Spacemacs configurations).
+It is being updated from an old version.
+If some information looks missing from the new version, the [old one](https://org-roam.readthedocs.io/en/master/installation/) has installation and configuration instructions (including installation guide for Windows users, and Doom and Spacemacs configurations).

 ## Knowledge Bases using Org-roam